Money worries

 Council Tax Discount

-Some people are eligible for a discount or exemption on their Council Tax bill.
-If you're a carer and the person you care for gets certain benefits, you might be eligible.
+Some people may be able to get a discount or exemption on their Council Tax bill.
 The discount may vary between local authorities.
 For more information, ask your local authority about Council Tax discounts.

 Benefits